Giuliani shown in hotel bedroom scene in new ‘Borat’ film

 Giuliani went to the hotel room thinking he was being interviewed about the Trump administration's COVID-19 response.
 The young woman is flirtatious with him and invites him to the bedroom, which is rigged with hidden cameras.

 Giuliani then asks for her phone number and address.
-He lies back on the bed to tuck in his shirt and and has his hands in his pants when Baron Cohen rushes in wearing an outlandish outfit.
+He lies back on the bed to tuck in his shirt after she helps remove his recording equipment, and he has his hands in his pants when Baron Cohen rushes in wearing an outlandish outfit.

+“I am tucking my shirt in, I assure you, that’s all that I was doing,” he said.
+He said he realized he was being set up when the woman asked whether he wanted a massage.

+“At no time before, during, or after the interview was I ever inappropriate,” Giuliani tweeted.
+“If Sacha Baron Cohen implies otherwise, he is a stone-cold liar.”

 The former New York City mayor called police after that encounter, but there is no indication an investigation was launched.
-Giuliani spoke to the New York Post's Page Six column about the incident in July, but did not mention the bedroom aspect of the encounter.
+Giuliani spoke to the New York Post's Page Six column about the encounter in July but did not mention the bedroom aspect.

 New York Times columnist Maureen Dowd, who profiled Baron Cohen ahead of the the film's release, tweeted Wednesday about the scene: “It’s even wilder than it sounds.
 Beyond cringe.”